 Smashing Pumpkins– Dancing In The Moonlight (Thin Lizzy).
 No, not the one by King Harvest, the one by Thin Lizzy, one of the greatest bands of all time.
 The Pumpkins slow down the tempo and make wonderful use of Corgan’s plaintive voice to bring out a softer side of this 70’s classic.
 [CW]

 I have yet to meet anyone else who has ever heard of this project so I was very much taken aback the first time I heard Snail Mail’s version thinking to myself “wow someone actually knows about this song?!”
 Lindsey Jordan doesn’t radically change the song arrangement wise, but her version is definitely punchier than the original and I enjoy her lower vocal range more than Maffeo’s delivery.
 The addition of bass and heavier drumming really brings it home too.
 You can look up the originals for all the rest of these songs but I love this one too much to not share both.
-(Fun Bonus Fact: I have the K Records logo tattooed on my wrist.)
+(Fun Bonus Fact: I lived down the street from K’s offices in Olympia for a few months in 2000/2001 and have the K Records logo tattooed on my wrist.)
 [KH]

 Tracy Thorn and Jens Lekman– Yeah!
 Oh Yeah!. – Score!
 20 Years Of Merge Records: The Covers! has a lot of good stuff, including The Mountain Goats’ take on East River Pipe’s “Drug Life,” but Thorn and Lekman’s almost tender cover of this Magnetic Fields murder fantasy is my favorite (and not only because my vocal range is much closer to Thorn’s than the original and I have delusions of performing it live.)
 [CW]